 As you will see, there is a lot of plastic, which makes this thing unbearably thick – to the point where I usually only put it in my pocket if I’m going into a store to make a purchase or a restaurant.

-Cash: I was randomly carrying $14 American cash on me at the time of the photo, along with $10 Canadian (I take frequent business trips to Canada).
+Cash: I was randomly carrying $14 American cash on me at the time of the photo.
 With my reliance on cards for payments, I usually don’t carry much more than $30 cash at any time.
 I feel safer this way too.
 If I’m pick-pocketed, I may have a bit of a headache calling to cancel credit cards, but at least I’m not out the cash.

 Why two debit cards from the same bank?
 My wife and I each have separate bank accounts and shared a joint account.
 I have one card for each.

-Credit Cards: I have four in my wallet at the moment, you can find out more about these on my list of money saving products (and if you’re looking for credit cards that suit your needs, check out my credit card comparison tool):
+Credit Cards: I usually have a random assortment of 5-10 in my wallet at the moment, you can find out more about these on my list of money saving products:

 Health-Related: at the bottom, you’ll see three health related cards: